 While on your hike, take time to notice the plants and animals around you.
 Stop to look at bugs, check out the animal tracks, and do some bird watching.
-All of these things are great ways to keep things interesting while also learning about the world around you.
+All of these things are great ways to keep things interesting and make your walks engaging and educational while also learning about the world around you.

 Go on an Alphabet Hunt

 Did you ever play the alphabet game while driving?
 The one where you find each letter of the alphabet in order?
 Why not play a similar game while walking or hiking?

 Try finding something that begins with each letter of the alphabet, going in order from A to Z. You could also choose to focus on a single letter each day, finding as many things beginning with that day’s letter as possible.

 If your kids are still learning to count, you can enhance their skills and encourage them to be observant of their surroundings by playing counting games.
 Count how many stop signs you see, how many birds you pass by, or how many red leaves you can find.
 This is a fun twist on a scavenger hunt or “I Spy” that kids love and will certainly make your walks engaging and educational for your littles.